UK National Emergency: CHILDREN AT RISK

 Prosecution & imprisonment rarely has any permanent impact; paedophiles will continue to be paedophiles on their release.
 What we need are walk-in therapy centres where people struggling with desires to harm children via sexual and/or sadistic abuse, can turn to for help before they commit any crimes.

-Until Britain has managed to raise psychologically & emotionally healthier and better-educated generations, existing hardened paedophiles will continue to damage children and sow the seeds for the next generation of abusers, regardless of how much therapy or medication they receive; gated, secure-communities/open-prisons could be an answer and could be somewhat self-sustaining with residents growing their own food, making their own clothing and sustaining their own eco-power sources.
+Until Britain has managed to raise psychologically and emotionally healthier, better-educated generations, existing hardened paedophiles will continue to damage children and sow the seeds for the next generation of abusers, regardless of how much therapy or medication they receive; gated, secure-communities/open-prisons could be an answer and could be somewhat self-sustaining with residents growing their own food, making their own clothing and sustaining their own eco-power sources.

 The above suggestions are infinitely more positive abnd acceptable than e.g. 'Lowering the age of consent' which many professionals are suggesting on strength that police are claiming there are simply 'too many' child abusers for them to prosecute.
-It is deeply disturbing that our police & courts are more concerned about people using, buying, or selling a harmless plant than they are about child abusers; paeophiles commonly receive fines, suspended sentences and even, Community Service!
+It is of immense concern that our police & courts are more concerned about people using, buying, or selling a harmless plant than they are about child abusers; paeophiles commonly receive fines, suspended sentences and even, Community Service!

 'There are too many pedophiles in Britain to put in jail' says Police chief